Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Results

 \subsubsection{Formation channels of BBH mergers}

 Considering the whole merging BBH population (all sampled $\alpha_\mathrm{CE}$ and $Z$) in the fiducial (F) model, the formation channels I and II are the most common ones ($\approx 41\%$ and $\approx 32\%$, respectively) followed by channel IV ($\approx 23\%$) and channel III ($\lesssim3\%$).
 In channel I, $\approx99\%$ of the systems undergo just one CE after the first compact remnant formation.
 Most of the mass transfer episodes in channel II ($\approx94\%$) cause the complete stripping of the H-rich envelope of the donor star.
-Binaries in channel III go through subsequent stable mass transfer episodes ($\approx25 \%$) or an additional CEs ($\approx70 \%$) after the formation of the first compact remnant, while in channel IV most of the systems ($\approx99\%$) do not experience any CE after the first compact remnant formation.
+Binaries in channel III go through subsequent stable mass transfer episodes ($\approx25 \%$) or an additional CE ($\approx70 \%$) after the formation of the first compact remnant, while in channel IV most of the systems ($\approx99\%$) do not experience any CE after the first compact remnant formation.

 Figure~\ref{fig:channelsF} and Table~\ref{tab:channels} indicate that the relative fraction of formation channels only mildly depend on $\alpha_\mathrm{CE}$.
-Metallicity has a significant impact on channels I and II, but their cumulative contribution is almost constant up to $Z=0.01$ where channel IV begins to dominate (Figure~\ref{fig:channelsF}).
+Metallicity has a significant impact on channels I and II, but their cumulative contribution is almost constant up to $Z=0.01$ where channel IV begins to dominate (Fig.~\ref{fig:channelsF}).

 Channel I is mainly ($\approx 98 \%$) populated by binary systems that have the right radius and phase evolution to trigger a stable mass transfer before the first compact remnant formation and a following CE capable to shrink the orbit enough to produce merging BBHs.
-Since the relation between the radius and the evolutionary phase varies for different metallicites (see, e.g., the middle panels in Figure~\ref{fig:trackcompare}), the fraction of channel~I systems wildly depends on $Z$ (see Figure~\ref{fig:channelsF}).
-This formation channel produces light BBHs (primary BH mass $\lesssim 12 \ \Msun$, see Figure~\ref{fig:channelsFic}).
+Since the relation between the radius and the evolutionary phase varies for different metallicites (see, e.g., the middle panels in Fig.~\ref{fig:trackcompare}), the fraction of channel~I systems wildly depends on $Z$ (see Fig.~\ref{fig:channelsF}).
+This formation channel produces light BBHs (primary BH mass $\lesssim 12 \ \Msun$, see Fig.~\ref{fig:channelsFic}).

-High-mass binaries including primary stars with masses within 40--80 \Msun{} produce BBHs preferentially through channel II (Figure~\ref{fig:channelsFic}).
-Most of such systems are in tight initial configurations (Figure~\ref{fig:channelsFic}).
+High-mass binaries including primary stars with masses within 40--80 \Msun{} produce BBHs preferentially through channel II (Fig.~\ref{fig:channelsFic}).
+Most of such systems are in tight initial configurations (Fig.~\ref{fig:channelsFic}).
 Therefore, they are able to interact during the early evolutionary stages in which the stellar envelopes are radiative favouring stable mass transfer that removes the whole stellar envelope.